enricocirignaco/berry_case/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+# About The Project
-Develoop and Build an affordable and open source case for the Raspberry Pi 4 to help the users to become more productive then ever.
+Develop and Build an affordable and open source case for the Raspberry Pi 4 to help the users to become more productive then ever.
 <img src="./ressources/images/top.png" alt="top_view">

 ### Starting Situation

 Surfing on the net I discovered some very cool case solutions for the RPi4.
 I almost ordered one of those products (Argon One).
 But then I realized that when the RPi4 was powered by a Power Bank(almost always in my case)(5V@2.1A) the CPU had some serious throttling problems.
 So overclocking with this power supply was out of discussion.
-I searched for alternative battery powered power supply(5.2V@3A).
+I searched for an alternative battery powered power supply(5.2V@3A).
 Without success.
-At the same time I discovered some interesting Half-solutions:
+At the same time I discovered some interesting "Half-solutions":
 * [Argon One](https://www.argon40.com/argon-one-raspberry-pi-4-case.html) (very nice design, power button, cooling system)
 * [Acrylic Raspberry Pi set-top box kit](https://wiki.52pi.com/index.php/Acrylic_Raspberry_Pi_set-top_box_kit_SKU:_ZP-0098) (all IOs on the back, full dual HDMI)
 * [Raspberry Pi RGB Cooling HAT](https://www.yahboom.net/study/RGB_Cooling_HAT) (OLED dipslay with IP address, CPU temp, etc)